-Activities, accommodations and land transportation as detailed in the itinerary, airport transfers when using our preferred hotels, meals from dinner on Day 1 to lunch on Day 15 (except lunch and dinner on Day 10 and dinner on Day 11), drinking water throughout the trip, soft drinks (soda, coffee, tea and juice) at meals, snorkeling gear and wetsuit, services of Natural Habitat Adventures professional Expedition Leaders, round-trip train from Ollantaytambo to Aguas Calientes, most gratuities, taxes and service charges.
+Activities, accommodations and land transportation as detailed in the itinerary, airport transfers when using our preferred hotels, meals from dinner on Day 1 to lunch on Day 15 (except lunch and dinner on Day 10 and dinner on Day 11), drinking water throughout the trip, soft drinks (soda, coffee, tea and juice) at meals, local beer and house wine with dinner aboard our Galapagos ship, snorkeling gear and wetsuit, services of Natural Habitat Adventures professional Expedition Leaders, most gratuities, taxes and service charges.

 For the Galapagos portion of the adventure: